sparks-baird/xtal2png/reports/paper.md

-The latest advances in machine learning are often in natural language such as with long short-term memory networks (LSTMs) and transformers or image processing such as with generative adversarial networks (GANs), variational autoencoders (VAEs), and guided diffusion models. `xtal2png` encodes and decodes crystal structures via grayscale PNG images (see e.g. \autoref{fig:64-bit}) by writing and reading the necessary information for crystal reconstruction (unit cell, atomic elements, atomic coordinates) as a square matrix of numbers, respectively.
+The latest advances in machine learning are often in natural language such as with long short-term memory networks (LSTMs) and transformers or image processing such as with generative adversarial networks (GANs), variational autoencoders (VAEs), and guided diffusion models. `xtal2png` encodes and decodes crystal structures via PNG images (see e.g. \autoref{fig:64-bit}) by writing and reading the necessary information for crystal reconstruction (unit cell, atomic elements, atomic coordinates) as a square matrix of numbers, respectively.
 This is akin to making/reading a QR code for crystal structures, where the `xtal2png` representation is an invertible representation.
-The ability to feed these images directly into image-based pipelines allows you, as a material informatics practitioner, to get streamlined results for new state-of-the-art image-based machine learning models applied to crystal structures.
+The ability to feed these images directly into image-based pipelines allows you, as a materials informatics practitioner, to get streamlined results for new state-of-the-art image-based machine learning models applied to crystal structures.

 ![A real size $64\times64$ pixel `xtal2png` representation of a crystal structure.\label{fig:64-bit}](figures/Zn8B8Pb4O24,volume=623,uid=bc2d.png)